kakoli/SpringBoot_MvnProj/spring-security/README.md

-# Spring security
+# Spring security with HTTP Basic Authentication
-* /login - Generate JSON Web Token.
-Allow the request without any authN.
-Set up **custom user service** to check user-pwd entered against in-memory map.

-* Other requests like /hello - Validate and use JWT generated in previous step for Authorization.
-Set up **custom filter** to add this step to authN filter chain.
+* /auth/basic - Use the built-in **InMemoryUserDetailsManager** default method loadUserByUsername to check user-pwd entered.